 - Bicarbonate of Soda

 A simple and effective drain cleaner can be made using things you might have around the house and it won’t damage the pipes in the process!
-Take 15 tbl of bicarbonate of soda and put it into the blocked pipe, followed by pouring 100 ml of white vinegar shortly after.
+Take 1 cup of bicarbonate of soda and put it into the blocked pipe, followed by pouring 1 cup of white vinegar shortly after.
 Once the fizzing has stopped, flush out the pipe with boiling water.

 Alternatively – Drain Cleaner

-We see chemical drain cleaners as a last resort; reason being they are poisonous when swallowed, can burn the skin and potentially damage pipes.
+We see chemical drain cleaners as a last resort because they are poisonous when swallowed, can burn the skin and potentially damage pipes.
 You can purchase chemical drain cleaner from most DIY stores if you choose to go with this option.

 As a prevention technique, use a drop-in hair trap which sits over the plughole in your bath/shower to collect any loose hair that could cause a blockage.
 They are relatively cheap to purchase and reusable.